Chart Color Schemes

 Hill Top is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Hill Top's cultural diversity was found to be below average, with 87.8% of its population born in Australia, 93.7% being citizens, and 95.4% speaking English only at home.
-Christianity is the predominant religion in Hill Top, comprising 53.4% of the population.
-However, Judaism is overrepresented compared to the rest of NSW, with 0.1% of Hill Top's population identifying as such, versus 0.3%.
+Hill Top was found to have a below average cultural diversity level, with 87.8% of its population born in Australia, 93.7% being citizens, and 95.4% speaking English only at home.
+Christianity was the predominant religion in Hill Top, comprising 53.4% of the population.
+However, Judaism had an overrepresentation, making up 0.1% compared to the regional average of 0.1%.

 Frequently Asked Questions - Diversity